jzehr/grapes/README.md

 In this repo you will find data from pathogens that impact grapevines.
 The goal of this repo is to use this data to analyze and examine pathogen diversity.

+This repo was made by scraping NCBI with the following search term ```virus[ORGN] grapevine``` and downloading these results as an XML file.
+This XML file is placed in the ```rsrc``` folder of the pipeline and the rest is history.
+This pipeline works to compare selectio of these viruses across different locations throughout the world.

 To get a quick overview of how the pipeline works, click on the `pipeline.svg` file!
 ___
 ### Dependencies: